bitmark-inc/feral-file-docs/agreements/ff-app-privacy/en_US.md

 ## Your Rights in Your Data

-Bitmark does not collect, process, or disclose your personal information in connection with the Services except as we describe in this Privacy Policy.
+Feral File does not collect, process, or disclose your personal information in connection with the Services except as we describe in this Privacy Policy.
 Under applicable laws of various countries or US States, you may have certain rights concerning your personal information.
 If you wish to exercise your rights, contact us via email at [support@feralfile.com](mailto:support@feralfile.com), and we will respond with specific instructions to follow.

 ## International Transfer